https://sipinternationalpublishers.com/announcement.phphttps://makeagif.com/gif/antibiotics-vs-bacteria-fighting-the-resistance-HfJU1X

 Aim 1: Experimental Aim (this project):

-The main aim of this project is to create a COF based aptamer closed loop system that senses the receptor of bacteria by endolysin-derived cell wall binding domain on COF, mec A genes in the bacteria detected by fluorescence aptamer at the site of infection and release the siRNA enclosed within the COF and silence it.The device created would be injected at the wound site.
+The main aim of this project is to create a COF based aptamer closed loop system that senses the receptor of bacteria by endolysin-derived cell wall binding domain on COF, mec A mRNA in the bacteria is detected by fluorescence aptamer at the site of infection and release the siRNA enclosed within the COF and silence it.The device created would be injected at the wound site.

 Aim 2: Development Aim: